Phyloura/Phyloura/README.md

 ###

-<p align="left">I'm Rafael Nascimento, a Systems Development student and future Computer Engineer from Uberlândia, MG, Brazil.<br><br>- 🔭 I’m working as a Software Developer and Academic Monitor, focusing on high-performance applications and technical mentorship.<br>- 📚 I'm currently learning Advanced Physics & Calculus (ITA-level focus), while deepening my mastery of C++, Software Architecture, and Psychology.<br>- ⚡ In my free time I train calisthenics, analyze some philosophies, and explore the biomechanics of dance.</p>
+<p align="left">I'm Rafael Nascimento, a Systems Development student and future Computer Engineer from Uberlândia, MG, Brazil.<br><br>- 🔭 I’m working as a Software Developer and Academic Mentor, focusing on high-performance applications and technical mentorship.<br>- 📚 I'm currently learning Advanced Physics & Calculus (ITA-level focus), while deepening my mastery of C++, Software Architecture, and Psychology.<br>- ⚡ In my free time I train calisthenics, analyze some philosophies, and explore the biomechanics of dance.</p>

 ###